Toggle: English / Spanish

 Achondrogenesis is inherited, which means it is passed down through families.

-Some types are known to be recessive, meaning both parents carry the defective gene and the chance for a subsequent child to be affected is about 25%.
+Some types are known to be recessive, meaning both parents carry the defective gene.
+The chance for a subsequent child to be affected is 25%.

 - Very short trunk, arms, legs, and neck